 We’ve got some resources at the end to help you plan your own Route 66 road trip, but for now, lets focus on some of our favourite sights along Route 66 in Missouri.

 We also loved all the murals along the Route.
-This was in the town of Amanda, where there were all sorts of murals depicting scenes from the past.
+These were in the town of Cuba, also known as mural city (thank to Scott in the comments for that!), where there are all sorts of murals depicting scenes from the past.

 Boots Court in Carthage is a classic old Route 66 motel that has recently been lovingly restored to how it would have been during its heyday in 1949.
 We weren’t able to stay the night here, but we were given a full tour.
 If you get the chance, we highly recommend you stay over.

 Bowling was (and still is!) a popular way to spend an evening on Route 66, so stopping at one of the many bowling alleys along the way is a great option.
-And this one has the name and everything!
+The one in the image, Route 66 Bowl, was in Joplin, but has since been turned into a gym.

 I couldn’t do a Route 66 post without a photo of some diner food.